Emperor v. Aurobindo Ghosh and Others: Murder of Naren Goswami

 Unable to identify stronger material evidence, the prosecution began an effort to obtain witnesses who may be able to implicate Aurobindo.
 Their target became a young Anushilanite by the name of Naren Goswami.
 Goswami belonged to the family of a landowner in Bengal, of a wealthy background and social standing.
 He had been arrested at Maniktala with Barin and others on the initial raid.
 On 22 June, Prosecutor Norton announced to the court that Narendranath Goswami had turned "King's witness", or prosecution witness, in return for a pardon.
 By the middle of August, Birley had heard evidence against the accused.
 He twice rejected the defence's requests to cross-examine Goswami, using discretionary powers granted to him by the government of Bengal.
 On 19, 31 August, prisoners were committed to stand trial at Alipore Sessions Court for waging war against the King.
 On the evidence against Aurobindo, Birley concluded that letters and correspondences from members of the group --- particularly one letter from Barin where he had referred to "distributing sweets" across India --- indicated prima facie involvement on Aurobindo's part.

 Kanailal Dutt (2nd from right) and Satyen Basu (4th from right), under arrest after assassinating Naren Goswami.

 Interned with his fellow conspirators, Barin Ghosh had carefully planned to stage a jail-break.
 Careful plans were made to overpower guards with acid, bombs and with arms smuggled into the jail with the help of Samiti members and of family members.
 By the last week of August, Barin was able to obtain two revolvers, a R.I.C.
 0.45 calibre and an Osborne 0.38 calibre revolver.
 However, the accused soon realised that Goswami knew more than anticipated, and his evidence may implicate many accused including the Ghosh Brothers.
 A decision was taken by Hemchandra Kanungo to silence Naren.
 On 29 August, Kanailal Dutt feigned abdominal colic and gained admission to the Jail hospital, from where he sent word to Naren of wishing to turn approver, along with Satyendranath Bosu.
 Naren, believing the ruse, walked into the Hospital ward to meet the duo with the jail overseer.
-Armed with the two revolvers smuggled in at Barin's request, Sen and Dutta chased Goswami down the jail corridors.
+Armed with the two revolvers somehow smuggled in by Hem Chandra at Barin's request, Sen and Dutta chased Goswami down the jail corridors.
 The overseer accompanying Goswami, Warden Higgins, attempted to overpower Dutt but was shot through the wrist.
 Another overseer named Lynton tried to overpower Bose, but the latter broke free.
 Both Bose and Dutt shot Goswami multiple times, hitting his hip and piercing his spine, wounding him fatally.
 Bose and Dutta, firing nine shots in total into Goswami's lifeless body, gave themselves up once they realised Goswami was dead.
 Dutta later pleaded guilty, was convicted and hanged.
 Bose was initially declared not guilty by jury, but the verdict was returned to the high court, which returned a guilty verdict and awarded him the death sentence.